Workers Alliance of America: Development

 Headquarters of the WAA was initially established in the Socialist Party bastion of Milwaukee, Wisconsin.
-Immediately after the group's formation clearly inflated membership figures began to appear in the press, including an absurd and grandiose March 1935 claim that the fledgling organization was backed by a membership of 450,000 people in 28 states.
-David Lesser was named president of the organization, with Paul Rasmussen of Milwaukee in charge of day-to-day operations as the group's national secretary.
+Immediately after the group's formation, clearly inflated membership figures began to appear in the press, including an absurd and grandiose March 1935 claim that the fledgling organization was backed by a membership of 450,000 people in 28 states.
+David Lasser was named president of the organization, with Paul Rasmussen of Illinois in charge of day-to-day operations as the group's national secretary.